Epenance/ngx-animate-in/README.md

 npm install intersection-observer
 ```

 Then import it in your polyfills.ts if you're using Angular CLI.
-If you aren't simply add it to one of your top level ts files such as main.ts like this:
+If you aren't, simply add it to one of your top level ts files such as main.ts like this:

 ```typescript
 import 'intersection-observer'